A-big-fish-in-a-small-pond/public-push-notification-service/README.md

 1. Installation of the PPNS-only Android application
 2. Server start (npm start)
-3. Send post to server as below.
+3. Send post to server as below. (check authrizition and client ip)

 <br>